WordGirl

-WordGirl (stylized as W✪RD GIRL) is an American children's Flash animated superhero television series produced by the Soup2Nuts animation unit of Scholastic Entertainment for PBS Kids.
-The series began as a series of shorts entitled The Amazing Colossal Adventures of WordGirl that premiered on PBS Kids Go! on November 10, 2006, usually shown at the end of Maya & Miguel; the segment was then spun off into a new thirty-minute episodic series that premiered on September 3, 2007 on most PBS member stations.
-The series of shorts consisted of thirty episodes, with 130 episodes in the full half-hour series.
+WordGirl is an American animated superhero children's television series produced by the Soup2Nuts animation unit of Scholastic Entertainment for PBS Kids.
+The series began as a series of shorts entitled The Amazing Colossal Adventures of WordGirl that premiered on PBS Kids Go! on November 10, 2006, usually shown at the end of Maya & Miguel; the segment was then spun off into a new thirty-minute episodic series that premiered on September 3, 2007 to August 7, 2015 on most PBS member stations.
+The series of shorts consisted of thirty episodes, with 128 episodes in the full half-hour series and a film.
 WordGirl creator Dorothea Gillim felt that most children's animation "underestimated [children's] sense of humor" and hoped to create a more intellectual show for young audiences.

 By June 2014, many PBS stations had stopped airing WordGirl, opting to air more popular series throughout the summer.
 However, new episodes continued to air on select stations, with streaming options on the PBS Kids website and video app.
 The series ended with the two-part episode "Rhyme and Reason", which was released on August 7, 2015.

 The show was created for children ages 4–9.
 By 2022, the show had gained a cult following through social media.

-Background
+Premise

+The series follows WordGirl, a 10-year-old girl with superpowers whose secret identity is Becky Botsford, a student.
+WordGirl was born on the fictional planet Lexicon (also a term referring to the vocabulary of a language or to a dictionary), but was sent away after sneaking onto a spaceship and sleeping there.
+Becky's pet chimpanzee and sidekick, Captain Huggy Face, who was a pilot in the Lexicon Air Force, piloted the ship, but lost control when WordGirl awoke, and crash-landed on Earth (more specifically in Fair City), a planet that affords WordGirl her superpowers, including flight and super strength.

+WordGirl was soon adopted and provided an alter ego by father Tim and mother Sally Botsford, who gave her the name Becky (the family keeps Captain Huggy Face, a.k.a Bob, as a pet).
+She utilizes these powers to save her adoptive home, using her downed spacecraft as a secret base of operations.
+While in her alter-ego, she has a younger brother, TJ Botsford, obsessed with WordGirl, but still unknowingly a typical sibling rival to Becky.
+Becky attends Woodview Elementary School, where she is close friends with Violet Heaslip and the school newspaper reporter Todd "Scoops" Ming.